jacksongreen28/trivia/README.md

 # Trivia

-This is a fun trivia application built using the API for the [Open Trivia Database](https://opentdb.com/api_config.php).
+This is a fun trivia application built using [The Trivia API](https://the-trivia-api.com).

 ## Todo

 Just a few things I hope to add as I get the time.

 - [x] Remove fontawesome
+- [x] Test different API's
 - [ ] Enter/leave animations on question cards
 - [ ] Dark mode
 - [ ] Different themes
-- [ ] Test different API's
 - [ ] More filters
 - [ ] Resource API integration when it's finalized
 - [ ] Signal forms when they arrive?